 NB 2: We are currently revising our subgroups to better assist participants with more advanced SNP testing.
 Please be patient while the format is in a state of flux.
 All groups will be split into "confirmed" and "projected" with recommended next steps noted.
+If you notice that you are in the wrong group please contact the administrators to fix it.
+We do not always know when updated SNP results have been received at a company outside FTDNA.

 The Corca Laidhe were a medieval clan in the south west of Ireland.
 The documents regarding the clan are not always self consistent and/or complete.
 The material has proven to be difficult to organize into a diagram and it is easy to get confused with so many names being the same from one generation to another or the same name being spelled slightly different.
 The diagram shows via gray lines some alternate pedigrees that can be picked out of the documents.
 Nevertheless, no matter the interpretation the general conclusion is the same, i.e. there once was and maybe now are persons named Driscoll, Coffey, Flynn, Leary, Barry and Clancy who share a common ancestor circa 200 AD.